Analytics offload issues on OpenShift and Cloud Pak for Integration

 To verify issues you will need to examine the logs for one of your Kubernetes analytics ingestion pods.
 (Note that it may take a few minutes for the pods to pick up changes in the configuration files after edits are applied.)

-For information on obtaining logs, refer to Logging.
+For information on obtaining logs, refer to Configuring logging for a Kubernetes deployment.

 - Verify that the specified URL or the host and port values for the target system are accurate.